ALLEGHENY MOUNTAIN INSTITUTE

 May 13 - October 30, 2019

-During the six months of Phase I, a cohort of passionate individuals committed to revitalizing our foodshed live, work, and study together on AMI’s Mountain Farm in Highland County, VA.
+During the six months of Phase I, a cohort of passionate individuals committed to revitalizing the food system live, work, and study together on our Mountain Farm in Highland County, VA.
 On the farm, Fellows gain a full-season of experience in sustainable growing methods, small animal husbandry, and homesteading skills.
-In addition to growing and preserving their own food, Fellows develop a deeper understanding of the connections between food and health through weekly workshops, field trips and educational sessions.
-Fellows gain experience with multiple aspects of the food system including: teaching in a school garden, selling at a Farmers Market and supporting the AMI Farm Stay program.
-In addition, AMI Fellows develop their own skills and interests through a culminating Phase I Capstone Project.
+On top of this hands-on experience, Fellows learn from expert guest workshop instructors, explore regional farms and attend educational sessions.
+Fellows also explore food system through participation with a local school garden, weekly farmers market, farm stay programming and a culminating Capstone Project.

-Phase I Fellows are provided with room and board.
-In exchange, Phase I Fellows spend approximately 40-60 hours per week learning, studying and working on the farm, with occasional evening and weekend commitments for chores and AMI events.
+Phase I Fellows receive room and board and spend 40-50 hours per work in Fellowship activities, including occasional evening and weekend commitments for chores and AMI events.
 Fellows are granted personal days and holidays.

 Tuition to Phase I is fully subsidized by AMI for all Fellows who fulfill the AMI Fellowship requirements, including participation in the Phase II year of service.
 Phase I Fellows will receive a $1,000 stipend upon signature and commitment to the Phase II contract.